6 Beautiful Maltese Locations Behind The Most Pivotal Game Of Thrones Scenes

 BONUS: Manikata: Khal Drogo is poisoned by a witch

 Perhaps not the first thing people think about when they think of Maltese locations used for Game of Thrones scenes, but little known fact; these ruins on the periphery of Manikata in the North doubled as the village of Lhazareen, where Khal Drogo gets poisoned by a witch.
-And after all, it is Drogo's eventual death which spurs Daenerys Targaryen's six-season rampage.
+And after all, it is Drogo's eventual death which spurs Daenerys Targaryen's seven-season rampage.